Recent 52-Week Low Surpassed in Shares of Rlj Lodging Trus (RLJ) | Comtex SmarTrend

 Recent 52-Week Low Surpassed in Shares of Rlj Lodging Trus (RLJ)

-Potential upside of 259.3% exists for Rlj Lodging Trus, based on a current level of $6.53 and analysts' average consensus price target of $23.44.
-The stock should find initial resistance at its 50-day moving average (MA) of $15.11 and further resistance at its 200-day MA of $16.63.
+Rlj Lodging Trus has overhead space with shares priced $5.00, or 78.7% below the average consensus analyst price target of $23.44.
+The stock should run into initial resistance at its 50-day moving average (MA) of $14.65 and subsequent resistance at its 200-day MA of $16.51.

 RLJ Lodging Trust is a self-advised and self-administered Maryland real estate investment trust.
 The Trust invests primarily in premium-branded, focused-service and compact full-service hotels.
 RLJ Lodging owns hotels in multiple states and the District of Columbia.